Pixelguy14/Julia_msi_GUI/README.md

 After the first boot initializes the packages in your computer, subsequent uses of the app should take less time to load.<br>
 Recomended system requirements: 4 core processor, 8 GB ram<br>

+## License

+JuliaMSI is published under the terms of the MIT License.

 ## Example data

 Robert Winkler.
 (2023). mzML mass spectrometry and imzML mass spectrometry imaging test data [Data set].